As soon as your child enrolls in Rye Country Day School, you become a lifelong member of the RCDS Parents Association. Welcome!

-The PA's overall mission is to foster a relationship between the parent body and the School, and to work in partnership with the School for the benefit of the whole community.
+The PA's overall mission is to help foster a sense of community amongst our parents and guardians while encouraging engagement with the School and working in partnership with the School for the benefit of the whole community.
 Specifically, the PA strives to:

 - build a warm and welcoming community among parents;

 - facilitate communication between parents and the School; and

 - raise funds for scholarships, PA activities, and other vital programs at RCDS.